abhinav-sharma-6167/Analyze-This-AmEx/README.md

 # American-Express-Analyze-This- 2016
-This was a PAN-IIT data science competition in which I secured 5th rank finally on the leaderboard.The competition was attended by more than 900 students, across all IITs and BITs campuses in India.
+This was a PAN-IIT data science competition organized by American Express in 2016 wherein my submission ranked 5th on the leaderboard.
+The competition was attended by more than 900 students, across all IITs and BITs campuses in India.
+Following is the problem description, as provided and summary of the approaches undertaken.

 ### Problem Background :